 Susan Greer, Toronto

-For the past decade, Susan has put her communication skills to work at Gravity Inc., a graphic design agency that supports nonprofits.
-Her concern for the planet, coupled with the frustration that we don’t have green options at death, motivates her desire to see more green burial grounds in Ontario.
-She also serves on the board of the US Green Burial Council and is a Funeral Celebrant, creating personalized end of life ceremonies.
+Alongside being part of the communications team at Gravity Inc., a graphic design agency that supports nonprofits, Susan runs "NBA" and is determined to get more natural burial grounds up and running Ontario.
+She's also on the board of the US Green Burial Council and is a funeral celebrant, creating personalized end of life ceremonies.

 David Love, King City